The University of Northampton Archive Collections

 This collection was kindly donated by the first headmaster of the school together with the BBC Master 128 computer that was used to create the school’s records.
 These records are held, almost entirely, on 5.25 inch floppy disks.
 Work is currently underway to catalogue these records and make them more easily accessible to users.

-Managed by the Faculty of Art, Science and Technology this collection includes the posters donated to the University by Thomas Osborne Robinson OBE (1904-1976).
+Managed by the School of the Arts this collection includes the posters donated to the University by Thomas Osborne Robinson OBE (1904-1976).

 Our brand new £330 million campus.

 - Designed to adapt to 21st century teaching.